 Financial aid decisions arrive with, or shortly after, an offer of admission.

 Bowdoin releases admissions decisions into applicants' portals.
-For that reason, we recommend that applicants share a durable, long-term email address with us through the Common Application.
+For that reason, we recommend that applicants share a durable, long-term email address with us in their applications.
 We send instructions for creating and accessing applicant portals to the email address listed on your application.
 Students admitted to Bowdoin will receive additional information about enrollment-related concerns through USPS Priority Mail.

 For privacy reasons, it is Bowdoin policy not to release decisions over the phone.
 If sufficient time has passed since a decision mailing date (as announced on the Admissions website) and a decision hasn't arrived, applicants should contact the Admissions Office.